 Previous lecture venues

-In the United Kingdom: Cambridge University; Oxford University; the Paul Mellon Centre for British Art: the Architectural Association; Christie’s Education; The Inchbald School of Design; The Victoria and Albert Museum; the Tate Gallery; The Garden History Society; Sir John Soane’s Museum; Sotheby’s Educational Studies and many others.
+In the United Kingdom: Cambridge University; Oxford University; the Paul Mellon Centre for British Art: the Architectural Association; Christie’s Education; The Inchbald School of Design; The Victoria and Albert Museum; the Tate Gallery; The Garden History Society; The Society of Architectural Historians; Sir John Soane’s Museum; Sotheby’s Educational Studies; Middle Temple Historical Society and many others.

-In the United States: the Garden Club of America (Hancock Park Garden Club, Los Angeles; the Winnetka Garden Club; and the River Oaks Garden Club (Houston).
-Other venues and institutions include the Minneapolis Institute of Art, The Royal Oak Foundation (for many years and at many locations), and the Savannah College of Art and Design (SCAD).
+In the United States: The Royal Oak Foundation (for many years and at many locations); the Garden Club of America (Hancock Park Garden Club, Los Angeles; the Winnetka Garden Club; and the River Oaks Garden Club (Houston).
+Other venues and institutions include the Minneapolis Institute of Art and the Savannah College of Art and Design (SCAD).
 Paula was a featured speaker at the annual Colonial Williamsburg Garden Symposium.
 She taught art and architectural history at Ithaca College (London Center) from 1993-1999.